eyadgaran/SimpleML/README.md

 metric = MetricCreator.retrieve_or_create(model_kwargs=model_kwargs, dataset_kwargs=dataset_kwargs, **metric_kwargs)
 ```

-Once objects have been created, they can be retrieved at whim by their name attribute (with the exception of metrics - which also need reference to the model).
-By default the latest version for a name will be returned, but this can be overridden by explicitly passing a version number.
+Once objects have been created, they can be retrieved at whim by their name attribute (or any other identifying metadata).
+By default the latest version for the supplied parameters will be returned, but this can be overridden by explicitly passing a version number.

 ```python
 from simpleml.utils import PersistableLoader